-This report collects basic financial data from small domestic bank holding companies (BHCs) and savings and loan holding companies (SLHCs) on a parent-only basis in the form of a balance sheet, an income statement, and a schedule for certain memoranda items.
+This report collects basic financial data from small domestic bank holding companies (BHCs) and savings and loan holding companies (SLHCs), and securities holding companies (SHCs) on a parent-only basis in the form of a balance sheet, an income statement, and a schedule for certain memoranda items.

-Purpose: The information is used to assess and monitor the financial condition of parent BHCs and SLHCs.
+Purpose: The information is used to assess and monitor the financial condition of parent BHCs, SLHCs, and SHCs.

-This report is filed by small BHCs and SLHCs.
-For purposes of this report, small BHCs and SLHCs are BHCs and SLHCs with total consolidated assets of less than $1 billion, except BHCs and SLHCs meeting certain criteria that may be required to file the Consolidated Financial Statements for Bank Holding Companies (FR Y 9C).
-When such BHCs and SLHCs are tiered BHCs or SLHCs, each of the subsidiary BHCs or SLHCs file separate reports.
+This report is filed by small BHCs, SLHCs, and SHCs.
+For purposes of this report, small BHCs, SLHCs, and SHCs are BHCs, SLHCs, and SHCs with total consolidated assets of less than $3 billion, except BHCs, SLHCs, and SHCs meeting certain criteria that may be required to file the Consolidated Financial Statements for Bank Holding Companies (FR Y 9C).
+When such BHCs, SLHCs, SHCs are tiered BHCs, SLHCs, and SHCs each of the subsidiary BHCs, SLHCs, SHCs file separate reports.

 Semiannually, as of the last calendar day of June and December.